Dylmoco/smoothr/README.md

 `store_settings.settings.active_payment_gateway` to `nmi` (or override it on the client via `window.SMOOTHR_CONFIG.active_payment_gateway`).
 Include NMI's `Collect.js` script on pages displaying the checkout form and call `mountNMIFields()` to mount the card fields before submitting the cart.
+The SDK automatically sets the `data-tokenization-key` attribute on those fields.

 ### Deployment Log